ordina-jworks/ordina-jworks.github.io/_posts/2018-02-16-Stairway-To-Health-2.md

 makes contact with the sensor and the sensor detects the door is closed.
 This means you need to mount at two places, and it needs to be carefully placed to align.
 This makes it not an ideal solution.

 A solution for this is the MySense sensor.
-This is a lora sensor programmable with javascript.
+This is a LoRa sensor programmable with JavaScript.

-The MySense is a small Lora device containing multiple sensors.
+The MySense is a small LoRa device containing multiple sensors.
 It contains a temperature sensor, a button, ...
 But the most important sensor for our case is the accelerometer.
 Using the accelerometer we can detect when the door is moving.
 After detecting a motion we will blackout the sensor